 To paraphrase a wise Zen saying, “once one finds photographic success, one has to be careful not to get stuck in the achievement, which is confirmed with success and magnified by renown.
 In other words, behaving as if the artistic existence were a form of life that bore witness to its own vitality.”
-The moral of the story is, surround yourself by people who are humble about their own achievement and are willing to give back.
+The moral of the story is, surround yourself by people who are humble about their own achievements and are willing to give back.
 We can learn a lot from these selfless artisans.

 Photographers are Competitive About Their Locations: Some tripod holes (as they are affectionately known) can be downright venomous.
 Places like Schwabacher’s Landing in the Tetons, Arches National Park and Antelope Canyon immediately come to mind.
 Playing out like a scene from the movie “Highlander,” we wield our tripods like bloody battle swords, claiming that little piece of real estate that we’ve patiently staked out since 5am to be ours and ours alone.
 And when a van-load of “Intro to Whatever” photo workshop attendees descend upon our spot like enthusiastic schoolchildren on a field trip, we become angry and resentful (imagine how the casual tourist must feel about us).